-VIII.
+VII.
 CONCLUSIONS

-In this study, we present an adaptive scheme for proactive routing protocols and propose two adaptive routing algorithms, namely DT_MIAD and DT_ODPU.
-We evaluate the performance of these two routing algorithms through extensive ns2 simulations over a wide range of network scenarios.
-The results show that the proposed dynamic timer algorithms have better adaptability and routing performance than standard proactive routing algorithms.
+In this study, we present an adaptive scheme for proactive routing protocols and propose an adaptive neighbor detection algorithm, namely DT_MIAD.
+We evaluate the performance of the algorithm through extensive NS2 simulations over a wide range of network scenarios.
+The results show that the proposed algorithm has better adaptability and routing performance than standard proactive routing algorithms.